 What is a Barre Chord?

 A barre chord takes its name from the role of the 1st finger of your left hand.
 This finger acts as a "bar" across the fingerboard, depressing all six strings and replacing the nut (the ivory piece at the top of the neck).
 By using your first finger as a "bar," you can move many of the open chords you have learned up and down on the fingerboard.

 A powerchord is a chord which contains no 3rd (suspended chords, and chords containing 3 or more notes exempted).
-Technically, a powerchord is not really a true "chord" because, by definition, a "chord" has to have a minumum of 3 notes.
+Technically, a powerchord is not really a true "chord" because, by definition, a "chord" has to have a minimum of 3 notes.
 Powerchords are also called "5" chords, notated as C 5.

 Powerchords are neither minor or major and therefore either scale can be used over top of them.
 Only when a scale is used over them, is a major or minor tonality implied to the listener.
 Therefore, one can easily alternate between being in a major key or minor key (thus using chords which are derived from either number system).

-C 5, F Major, G Dom 7, C5, Bb Major, Eb Major
+The following chord progression illustrates this: C 5, F Major, G Dom 7, C5, Bb Major, Eb Major

 When examined, the first three chords of this progression, are derived from the key of C Major, while the last three chords are derived from C minor, for C Maj, F Maj and G Dom 7 are the I, IV and V chords of C *Major*, while C Min, Bb Maj and Eb Maj are the i, VII and III chords of the key of C *Minor*.